npm/static-pages/private-npm.md

 </script>

-(We will not use this email address to do anything other than notify you of the beta of private packages, and when private packages become globally available)
+(We will not use this email address to do anything other than notify you of the beta of npm Private Modules, and when private packages become globally available)